Applied mathematics: Engineering

+An essential discipline for many fields in engineering is that of control engineering.
+The associated mathematical theory of this specialism is control theory, a branch of applied mathematics that builds off the mathematics of dynamical systems.
+Control theory has played a significant enabling role in modern technology, serving a foundational role in electrical, mechanical and aerospace engineering.
+Like continuum mechanics, control theory has also become a field of mathematical research in its own right, with mathematicians such as Aleksandr Lyapunov, Norbert Wiener, Lev Pontryagin and fields medallist Pierre-Louis Lions contributing to its foundations.

 Scientific computing

 Scientific computing includes applied mathematics (especially numerical analysis), computing science (especially high-performance computing), and mathematical modelling in a scientific discipline.

 Computer science

 Computer science relies on logic, algebra, discrete mathematics such as graph theory, and combinatorics.

 Operations research and management science

 Operations research and management science are often taught in faculties of engineering, business, and public policy.

 Statistics

 Applied mathematics has substantial overlap with the discipline of statistics.
 Statistical theorists study and improve statistical procedures with mathematics, and statistical research often raises mathematical questions.
 Statistical theory relies on probability and decision theory, and makes extensive use of scientific computing, analysis, and optimization; for the design of experiments, statisticians use algebra and combinatorial design.
 Applied mathematicians and statisticians often work in a department of mathematical sciences (particularly at colleges and small universities).

 Actuarial science

 Actuarial science applies probability, statistics, and economic theory to assess risk in insurance, finance and other industries and professions.